rapidsai/raft/docs/source/raft_ann_benchmarks.md

 ## Running the benchmarks

 ### Usage
-There are 4 general steps to running the benchmarks:
+There are 4 general steps to running the benchmarks and vizualizing the results:
 1. Prepare Dataset
 2. Build Index and Search Index
 3. Evaluate Results
 4. Plot Results

-### Python-based Scripts
-We provide a collection of lightweight Python based scripts that are wrappers over lower level scripts and executables to run our benchmarks.
+We provide a collection of lightweight Python scripts that are wrappers over lower level scripts and executables to run our benchmarks.
 Either Python scripts or [low-level scripts and executables](ann_benchmarks_low_level.md) are valid methods to run benchmarks, however plots are only provided through our Python scripts.
-#### End-to-end example: Million-scale
+### End-to-end example: Million-scale
 ```bash
 # All scripts are present in directory raft/scripts/ann-benchmarks